William W. Smith (admiral): Early career

 On June 4, 1911, Smith was commissioned Ensign after serving two years at sea required then by law.
 He was subsequently detached from North Dakota and sent to Wakefield, Massachusetts, where he trained with the Navy Rifle Team.
 Smith then took part in the National Rifle Matches at Camp Perry, Ohio, and was assigned to the armored monitor Monterey, operating with the Asiatic Station at U.S. Naval Base Subic Bay at Olongapo, Philippines.
-With the outbreak of Chinese revolution, Monterey was ordered to Amoy, China, to protect American interests and several days later to Foochow and Shantou with same mission.
+With the outbreak of Chinese revolution, Monterey was ordered to Amoy, China, to protect American interests and several days later to Fuzhou and Shantou with same mission.
 Smith was a member of the landing parties on each occasion and then returned to Olongapo, where he assumed command of dry dock Dewey.

 While in this capacity, Smith was promoted to Lieutenant (junior grade) on June 5, 1914, and assumed command of Hull Division at Subic Bay.
 He was later transferred to the gunboat Wilmington and took part in patrolling in the Chinese waters, before he was ordered back to the United States in October that year.
 Smith was assigned back to the battleship North Dakota, where he served in 1910 and subsequently to the battleship Utah operating in the Atlantic.

 In July 1915, Smith was ordered to Washington, D.C., where he was assigned to the Office of Naval Communications under Captain William H. G. Bullard.
 Following the United States' entry into World War I, Smith was promoted to the rank of lieutenant on June 5, 1917, and continued in his service in the Office of Naval Communications until early 1918.
 He was subsequently ordered to Europe and served successively aboard destroyers Downes and Allen off the coast of Queenstown, Ireland.

 Smith was later transferred to the staff of Commander, Destroyer Flotillas operating in the European waters and served as Aide to Captain Joseph K. Taussig until the end of War.
 For his service during the War, Smith was decorated with a Special Letter of Commendation by the Navy Department and Order of Leopold by Belgium.
 He was also promoted to the temporary rank of lieutenant commander.